 Health, much like life, is not a Destination it is a Journey.

-So, as we are getting ready to move into this New Year, think about your goals and make this the year you focus on growth rather than just hitting a number.
-Lets reward effort, improvement, commitment and process along the way because the destination may be the goal, but it’s the journey that promotes and inspires growth in an individual.
+We are now in a New Year with a new opportunity to decide how you want to live your life.
+You can create your new health story and take active steps each day to reaching your true health potential.
+Let’s reward effort, improvement, commitment and process along the way because the destination may be the goal, but it’s the journey that promotes and inspires growth in an individual.

 When Setting Yourself Up for Success Are Goals Important?

 With that being said, goals are still important and create a road map of where you want to go and what you want to accomplish in your life.
 What goals have you set?
 Are they lofty?
 Or simple?

 Believe it or not, there is a way to set a goal incorrectly.
 Here’s an example, in traditional New Year’s fashion, someone in the family will have the resolution, or goal, to lose weight.
 Most will throw out something unspecific, saying, “I’m going to lose weight this year!”

 While stating a goal is an important step in the process, it’s just that, a single step.
 And a simple declaration of “wanting to lose weight” is actually not a goal…it’s just a statement.